 - Stir the polenta well and serve.

-Couscous is a dish of small beads made from crushed durum wheat, popular in Middle Eastern cuisine.
+Couscous is a dish of small beads made from crushed durum wheat, popular in Middle Eastern and North African cuisines.
 Isreali couscous is delicious and nutritious!
-Couscous may have gluten, but it has a lower glycaemix index than white rice making it a good choice for folks who watch their blood sugar.
+Couscous may have gluten, but it has a lower glycemic index than white rice making it a good choice for folks who watch their blood sugar.
 It contains some protein and some fibre, but it’s not known for either.
 In any case, it’s a tasty treat to make in your Instant Pot.

 - For 2 cups of couscous, use 3.5 cups of water.
 Official ratio recommendation is 1:2 but this will depend on the grain size of the couscous as some are smaller than others.